The MANDATE & CONTEXT

 Without trust, analytics becomes noise.

-- Meaningless Visualizations, line charts dominated the interface, but users didn’t need trends — they needed prioritization.
+Meaningless Visualizations, line charts dominated the interface, but users didn’t need only trends — they needed prioritization.
 A line graph does not answer clearly which line is performing worst?
 How far is it from target?
 Is it underperforming compared to others?

 A line performing at 78% OEE may look “acceptable” — but if the target is 85%, it becomes a clear priority.
 Conversely, a lower number might be acceptable if aligned with realistic expectations.

-1. From Trends to Prioritization
+2. From Trends to Prioritization

 We replaced most line graphs with ordered bar charts, designed to always sort from worst → best, clearly show deviation from target.
 Using consistent colour coding used in real-time monitoring was applied in Analytics to reinforce familiarity and reduce cognitive load.